haiwen/seafile-admin-docs/manual/setup/setup_with_s3.md

 `sse_c_key` is a string of 32 characters.

-You can generate sse_c_key with the following command：
+You can generate sse_c_key with the following command.
+Note that the key doesn't have to be base64 encoded.
+It can be any 32-character long random string.
+The example just show one possible way to generate such a key.

 ```
 openssl rand -base64 24